-Your baby’s size at 21 weeks is close to that of a carrot.
+Your baby is now about the size of a carrot, weighing around 350 grams, and their movements might feel stronger and more consistent.
 Previously, your baby was measured from the top of their head to their buttock (crown to rump).
 However, this week, they’ve uncurled their leg enough to be measured from head to heel (crown to heel).
 They are about 27cm and weigh approximately 398g.
+Their digestive system is also developing, practising swallowing and absorbing nutrients, which is an exciting milestone.

 Here’s a look at your baby at 21 weeks, your body after five months, and how to prepare for the final stretch.
 You’re officially in the second half of your pregnancy – 21 weeks down, 19 weeks to go!